cempehlivan/chatgpt-prompt-chrome-extension/README.md

 It uses [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) repository as its datasource.

+## Download

+Get it from the Chrome extension store: [Add to Chrome](https://chrome.google.com/webstore/detail/chatgpt-prompts/igaldenhhkaelahplnglcdcfmmhhmgdj)

 ## Quick Overview

 Then follow these instructions to see your extension: